 One of the key ways to hair growth is by making sure the scalp is stimulated by blood flow.
-A hair coach recommended massaging my scalp with follicle stimulating oils such as peppermint, grapeseed, moringa and almond oil every other day for a few weeks at a time.
+A hair coach recommended massaging my scalp with follicle stimulating oils every other day for a few weeks at a time.
 I found this encouraged my edges to grow back within three months.
 Exercising such as cardio, dance and yoga also drives blood flow through our body, sending some to the scalp.

 Green, green, green.
-The more variety of colours in your diet, the better for your hair growth.
-I would encourage nuts, lean meats, vegetable and fruit for essential nutrients that could help grow your hair.
-I try to avoid nutrient empty foods such as sweets so I’m not wasting my calories.
+The more variety of colours you have in your diet, the better your hair length will be.
+I would encourage nuts, lean meats, vegetables and fruit for essential nutrients that could help grow your hair.
+I try to avoid nutrient empty foods, such as sweets so I’m not wasting my calories.
 Instead, fill up on kale, spinach, broccoli, eggs and fish.

-In majority of my hair consultations, I’ve found that the real issue was not hair growth.
+In the majority of my hair consultations, I’ve found that the real issue was not hair growth.
 It’s mostly that the ends are breaking off and so the hair is not retaining its length.
 Our ends are the oldest part of our hair so they need more oils to lubricate them so they don’t break.
 This also prevents split ends and single knot strands.
-To keep things simple, I use the same oil mix for our scalp as well as our ends.
+To keep things simple, I use our Black Seed Hair Oil Elixir for my scalp as well as my ends.
 It also works for beards as my husband borrows the oil for his beard and has found he’s retained his growth.